-The MRE has been classified as a combination of Indicated and Inferred based on a number of factors such as the confidence in geology, mineralogy, grade continuity, consideration of the quality of the sampling and assay data and confidence in the grade estimation.
-Indicated resources include areas where the drilling approximates 30m x 30m but does extend to 40m x 40m in some areas.
+The Mineral Resource has been classified as a combination of Indicated and Inferred based on a number of factors such as the confidence in geology, mineralogy, grade continuity, consideration of the quality of the sampling and assay data and confidence in the grade estimation.
+Indicated resources include areas where the drilling approximates $30m \times 30m$ but does extend to $40m \times 40m$ in some areas.
 This represents the majority of modelled massive or disseminated sulphide.
-Inferred resources include areas where the data density is consistently wider than a 30m x 30m spacing which is typically the deeper areas of the deposit.
-A 5m halo at the base of the existing pit surface and all material in the hangingwall position of the underground mine workings has also been classified as Inferred to account for any uncertainty in the current depletion volume definition.
-The Mineral Resource Classification massive and disseminated mineralisation is outlined below with the drilling intersections for reference.
+Inferred resources include areas where the data density is consistently wider than a $30m \times 30m$ spacing which is typically the deeper areas of the deposit.
+The Mineral Resource classification for the massive and disseminated mineralisation is outlined below with the drilling intersections for reference.

-Figure 7: Widgie 3 Classification for the Massive/Matrix Sulphide Mineralisation with Drillhole Intersections - Long Section View looking West
+Figure 8: WTS Classification for the Massive/Matrix Sulphide Mineralisation with Drillhole Intersections - Long Section View looking South-West

-Figure 8: Widgie 3 Classification for the Disseminated Sulphide Mineralisation with Drillhole Intersections - Long Section View looking West
+Figure 9: WTS Classification for the Disseminated Sulphide Mineralisation with Drillhole Intersections - Long Section View looking South-West